donghou-lab/donghou-lab.github.io/teaching.md

 <blockquote>
 	<ul>
 		<li>"Teaching is not my job, it’s my passion; getting better at it, that’s my job."</li>
+    <li>"The purpose of education is to replace an empty mind with an open one." - Malcolm Forbes</li>
 		<li>"I hope you see things that startle you.
 I hope you feel things you never felt before.
 I hope you meet people with a different point of view.
 I hope you live a life you’re proud of." - The Curious Case of Benjamin Button</li>
 		<li><a href="https://radicalscholarship.com/2014/12/11/to-my-students-at-the-end-of-the-semester/">Agony to Assign Final Grades</a></li>
 	</ul>